 Stage 4: The AI Advantage

 In 2026, AI has changed the game for affiliate marketers.
-These are not book recommendations — this is a practical reality check on how to use AI alongside your reading.
+This is a practical reality check.

 How AI Replaces (and Enhances) Book Learning in 2026

-The practical approach in 2026: read one systems book (The 1-Page Marketing Plan) to understand how marketing works.
+The practical approach in 2026: read one systems book to understand how marketing works.
 Then use AI to implement the tactics.
-You will learn faster by asking AI to help you build a landing page than by reading a 300-page book about landing page best practices.
+You will learn faster by asking AI to help you build a landing page than by reading a 300-page book about landing pages.

 Not all affiliate marketing books are worth your time.
 Be cautious of books that:

-- Promise specific income numbers in the title — “How I Made $50,000 in My First Month” books are almost always exaggerated case studies, not replicable systems
+- Promise specific income numbers in the title — “How I Made $50,000 in My First Month” books are almost always exaggerated, not replicable systems

-- Focus on a single platform that has already changed — a book about Facebook Ads written in 2020 is dangerously outdated because the platform, costs, and algorithms have changed dramatically
+- Focus on a single platform that has already changed — a book about Facebook Ads written in 2020 is dangerously outdated because the platform and costs have changed dramatically

-- Are suspiciously short and self-published without reviews — Amazon is flooded with 50-page affiliate marketing “books” that are essentially blog posts packaged as ebooks
+- Are suspiciously short and self-published without reviews — Amazon is flooded with 50-page “books” that are just blog posts packaged as ebooks

-- Serve primarily as a funnel for an expensive course — if the book spends more time selling the author’s course than teaching you something useful, it is marketing material, not a book
+- Serve primarily as a funnel for an expensive course — if the book spends more time selling the author’s course than teaching you, it is marketing material, not a book

 - Teach “secrets” or “hacks” — there are no secrets in affiliate marketing.
-There are systems, skills, and consistency.
 Books that promise secrets are selling excitement, not education

 The Real Question: Books or Action?